-Celebrate spring with a long Easter weekend in the United Kingdom, when there are loads of things to do all over the country and the weather is perfect for outdoor adventures.
+Celebrate spring with a long Easter weekend in the United Kingdom, when there are loads of things to do all over the country and the weather is just starting warm up for outdoor adventures.

-The Easter bank holiday is the first of the warmer seasons and lasts four days, which includes both Good Friday and Easter Monday in England, Wales, and Northern Ireland; however, Scotland does not observe a legal holiday on Monday.
+The Easter bank holiday lasts four days and includes both Good Friday and Easter Monday in England, Wales, and Northern Ireland.
+However, keep in mind that Scotland does not observe a legal holiday on Monday.
 While many offices and government buildings will be closed over the weekend, almost everything else remains open in the United Kingdom since most service businesses offer sales, deals, and special meals for the holiday.
 As a result, you'll have no shortage of fun activities to enjoy when you visit the United Kingdom over Easter weekend.

 Blenheim Palace in Woodstock, Oxfordshire, for instance, is transformed into a holiday wonderland over the four-day Easter weekend each spring.
-Featuring an Easter Bunny Walkabout, fairy stilt walkers, a puppet show, archery workshops, and a performance by Punch and Judy, this event is sure to delight the whole family.
+Featuring an Easter Bunny Walkabout, fairy stilt walkers, a puppet show, archery workshops, and live performances, this event is sure to delight the whole family.

 Alternatively, head out to the award-winning West Dean Gardens in Chichester over the holiday weekend to walk along a traditional Easter trail.
 On your walk, indulge your senses in over 500,000 spring bulbs while kids hunt for eggs, and afterward, stop by a special arts and craft activity with a tutor from the West Dean College of Arts & Conservation.

 Many of England's best gardens open for the season on Easter weekend and quite a few have special displays and events scheduled this year.
 At the famous Sissinghurst Castle Gardens in Kent, England, there's the added bonus of chocolate Easter eggs hidden around the gardens.
-In Wiltshire, head to the Bowood House and Gardens this Easter for the Big Spring Adventure, a scavenger hunt set up by the Easter bunny each year.
+In Wiltshire, head to the Bowood House and Gardens this Easter for the Big Spring Adventure, an annual scavenger hunt.

 With 150 artisan food and drink exhibitors, live entertainment, demonstrations by celebrity chefs, and a free cooking academy for kids, the Chester Food, Drink, and Lifestyle Festival is the biggest event of its kind in the United Kingdom.
 Running from Easter Saturday through Easter Monday, this annual celebration of English culture also features overnight camping at Camperfest on the Chester Racecourse as well as a Canine Capers dog show and free cooking classes for kids.

-Each year on Easter Monday, the tiny historic village of Mells—famous for its association with Little Jack Horner, a steward for the last abbot of Glastonbury—welcomes the spring with a traditional village fete.
-Known as the Mells Daffodil Festival, this annual event welcomes over 10,000 visitors to Somerset each year for an old-fashioned, small-town event.
+Each year on Easter Monday, the tiny historic village of Mells—famous for its association with Little Jack Horner, a steward for the last abbot of Glastonbury—welcomes the spring with the Mells Daffodil Festival, this annual event welcomes over 10,000 visitors to Somerset each year for an old-fashioned, small-town event.

-Founded in 1979, this Somerset festival is now over 40 years old and even bigger than ever.
-Featuring stalls on the high street with food, crafts, games, and a display of classic cars as well as Easter bonnet competitions and parachuting Teddies, this traditional event is a unique experience and fun for the whole family.
-Be sure to stop by Mells Has Talent, a showcase of local performers that takes place on the main stage at the Mells Church of England.
+Founded in 1979, this Somerset festival is bigger than ever.
+Featuring stalls on the high street with food, crafts, games, and a display of classic cars as well as Easter bonnet competitions and parachuting teddy bears, this traditional event is a unique experience and is fun for the whole family.

-Known as the United Kingdom's Best Safari Park, Longleat in Warminster, Wiltshire, features a drive-through animal safari, a living hedge maze, a petting area, plenty of children's activities, and visitor information at the Longleat House and Gardens.
+Known as the best safari park in the United Kingdom, Longleat in Warminster, Wiltshire, features a drive-through animal safari, a living hedge maze, a petting area, plenty of children's activities, and visitor information at the Longleat House and Gardens.

-Each spring, this unique attraction not only welcomes visitors for the season; it also often welcomes newborn animals this time of year.
+Each spring, this unique attraction not only welcomes human visitors for the season; it often welcomes newborn animals.
 In the spring of 2019, for instance, a pair of koalas made their debut in their new home at Koala Creek over Easter weekend.
-Of course, there are also plenty of other animals to see on your adventure this weekend, including Longleat's wonderful monkeys, lions, tigers, and wolves—all of which are thrilled to be back out for the spring season.
+Of course, there are also plenty of other animals to see on your adventure this weekend, including Longleat's monkeys, lions, tigers, and wolves.

-The first young lambs, bouncing across a field after their mothers, are a sure sign that spring has arrived, and the National Trust has several places where you can visit young flocks and, in some cases, witness lambing (birth).
+The first young lambs, bouncing across a field after their mothers, are a sure sign that spring has arrived, and the National Trust recommends several places where you can visit young flocks and, in some cases, witness a birth.

 There are rare and unusual breeds at the Home Farm of the Wimpole Estate in Cambridgeshire, thousands of newborn lambs at Ickworth, and rare Jacob Sheep lambing at Charlecote Park near Stratford-upon-Avon this time of year.
 At Broomhouse Farm on the Wallington Estate in Northumberland, you can even join in, becoming a lambing apprentice from Good Friday onward for about two weeks.